ademibowale/OOP_School_Library/MIT.md

-## Copyright 2021, Afolabi Akorede
+## Copyright 2021, a ADEBOWALE ADEGBOYE
 ###### Please delete this line and the next one
 ###### APP TYPE can be a webpage/website, a web app, a software and so on